koki-develop/terraform-provider-js/docs/data-sources/program.md

 ### Required

-- `contents` (List of String) Statements that are executed in the program.
+- `statements` (List of String) Statements that are executed in the program.

 ### Read-Only